climba/cli-ecommerce-app/README.md

 2. You will need to set up the database.
 Use the file named "mystore_bd-SETUP.sql" located in this repo.

-3. Once you have your database set up, you can edit the configs at the tope of each file for your specific environment.
+3. Once you have your database set up, you can edit the configs at the top of the files list below for your specific environment.

-    _Edit lines 6 to 16 in "app_customer.js" and "app_customer.js"_
+    _Edit lines 6 to 16 in "app_customer.js" and "app_supervisor.js"_

 ```javascript
   host: "localhost",